Marking your Loss

 Pregnancy Loss Remembrance Service

-Some maternity hospitals in Ireland hold a Remembrance Service each year for Pregnancy and Infant loss.
-Cork University Maternity Hospital, hold a remembrance service every October to coincide with the International Pregnancy Loss awareness week.
+All maternity hospitals and support organisations in Ireland hold remembrance services each year.
+Cork University Maternity Hospital holds a remembrance service every October to coincide with Baby Loss Awareness Week.
 This is a multi-denominational service, open to anyone who has experienced or been affected by pregnancy or infant loss.
-For many parents, this service is an opportunity to acknowledge the loss of their pregnancy and to remember in a supported space with others who have experienced a similar loss.
+For many people, this service is an opportunity to acknowledge the loss of their pregnancy and to remember in a supported space with others who have experienced a similar loss.
 Many of the staff at CUMH attend this service and offer support on the night for those who may wish to attend.